 Rob has been a member of SIMS since 2015 when he took the last Intro to Meditation class at SIMS offered by Rodney Smith.
 He works as a software engineer at Microsoft, where's he's been about 18 years.
 Before Microsoft, Rob worked as Environmental Engineer/Hydrogeologist.
 Rob grew up on the East Coast and has lived in Seattle about 30 years.

-Rob lives with his wife Robin in the Mt.
-Baker area of Seattle.
-They have two grown children together.
+Rob lives in Downtown Seattle and has two grown children.
 In his free time, Rob enjoys getting outside and hiking, riding his bike, gardening and volunteer service.
 Rob feels incredibly grateful for the dharma and the opportunity to serve the SIMS community.

 Kalid joined SIMS in 2018 while attending a daylong Rodney Smith talk with his aunt.
 He came to Seattle from Boston in 2003, and works remotely as a software engineer.
 He enjoys blogging about intuitive math explanations, snowboarding, and Brazilian Ju Jitsu.